Vallachira: Festivals

-Vallachira Panchayath has many cultural clubs, including Avishkkara, Maha Rasikan [MRC], Yuvajanasamathi, Kiran Kalavedi, Universal Club, Panorama, Navadara, Navapushpa, Santos, and Modern Recreation Club.
+Vallachira Panchayath has many cultural clubs, including Avishkkara, MahaRasikan [MRC], Yuvajanasamathi, Kiran Kalavedi, Universal Club, Panorama, Navadara, Navapushpa, Santos, and Modern Recreation Club.
 Vallachira is adorned with serene beauty of nature and with many festive movements.
 People used to celebrate the festival enthusiastically.
-Vallachira is famous for Peedikeparambu Aanayottam, Chathakudam puram …..they also celebrate Kumbha Bharani, St. Sebastian Perunal.
+Vallachira is famous for Peedikeparambu Aanayottam, Chathakudam puram .....they also celebrate Kumbha Bharani, St. Sebastian Perunal.
 Elephant is an indispensable part in all our festival along with singarimelam (Drum Beat) and Kavadiyattam (a ritualistic dance form which is generally performed by the devotees with ornate kavadies on their head).

 Economy

 Vallachira is also famous for Gold works and it is the main occupation for lot of youth.
 The youth here are also active in maintaining traditional art forms which is depicted in "Onagosham", you will be able to see ottamthullal, kummattikali, pulluvanpaattu, villadichan pattu, daff muttu, and kolkali.

 Tourism

 Vallachira is good for sightseeing like Muttikkal Dam, Pallissery Hill Top, Paddy fields, Vallachira Temple, Chathakudam Temple, St. Thomas Church, etc. Thaikattussery, Cherpu, Urakam, Perinchery, Arattupuzha, and Eravakkad are nearby.